reahl/reahl/reahl-doc/doc/features/accesscontrol.rst

  .. figure:: ../_build/screenshots/access.png
     :align: center
+    :alt: An screenshot showing a greyed out input and disabled buttons.

 Notice in the code below that one specifies an Action for the framework to call in order to determine whether a Field is readable or